yasen-yankov/ios-docs/Guides/Chart/selection.md

 ##Configure##

-You can alter the selection mode for each series by altering its <code>selectionMode<code> property with the following value:
+You can alter the selection mode for each series by altering its <code>selectionMode</code> property with the following value:

 - *TKChartSelectionModeNone* - No selection
 - *TKChartSelectionModeSeries* - Select a whole series